csunkin/mllab/content/authors/mackinsey-woolever/_index.md

 user_groups:
 - Alumni
 ---
 Mackinsey is currently a business owner at Evolve Youth Fitness.
-She completed her master's degree in Kinesiology (Motor Development) under the mentorship of [Dr. Furtado](../ovande-furtado-jr/).